 The Magic Bullet Air Fryer is one of the latest launches from Magic Bullet, with the budget-friendly and user-lead design that we have come to expect from the brand's blenders and food processor.
 This is not a brand that is known for cooking though, so I was curious to see how well it cooked alongside some of the leading air fryers on the market from Philips and Instant when I reviewed it in the Real Homes testing kitchen.

-Coming in at $60/£70, there is no denying that this is one of the most affordable air fryers on the market.
+Coming in at $60/£70, there is no denying that this is one of the most affordable small air fryers on the market.
 Unsurprisingly though, it does not have the most high-quality construction, and it also lacks some of the fancier features you will find in the best air fryers that cost over $150.
 Find out how it held up in our testing with my full Magic Bullet Air Fryer review.

 Magic Bullet Air Fryer specs

 - Dimensions: 11.81 x 11.81 x 12.6 inches

 - Temperature: 180°F to 400°F / 80°C to 200°C

 - Capacity: 2.5 liters/2.6 quarts

 - Cooking modes: Vegetables, fries, chicken wings, frozen chicken, fish, poultry